hitranonline/hapiest/STYLE.md

         """
         Adds to self.var

-        @param to_add the amount var should be increased by
+        :param to_add the amount var should be increased by
-        @returns the new value of var
+        :returns: the new value of var
-        @throws Exception thrown then to_add is not an integer
+        :throws Exception thrown then to_add is not an integer

         """
         if type(to_add) == int: